chronoscz/TomiNote/README.md

 - 14, support custom foreground and background colors

-For more features, please check the software help information.
+For more features, please check the software help information, or [wiki](https://github.com/tomitomy/TomiNote/wiki)

 This program has only been tested in the Linux Mint MATE 64-bit and has not been tested on other platforms.
 If you compile this program on other platforms, you may need to make the appropriate adjustments.